pockerman/qubic_engine/cubic_engine/examples/exe21/doc/exe.md

 - Determine the current location of the vehicle
 - Find the path point closest to the vehicle
 - Find the lookahead point
-- Transform the look ahead to vehicle coordinates
+- Transform the lookahead to vehicle coordinates
 - Calculate the curvature and request the vehicle to set the steering to curvature
 - Update the vehicle's position